aaronzr/2022-Chia1/aws/README.md

   * https://www.twilio.com/blog/deploy-flask-python-app-aws
   * https://medium.com/techfront/step-by-step-visual-guide-on-deploying-a-flask-application-on-aws-ec2-8e3e8b82c4f7 -->

+### 6/8
+* I synced my entire v2 blockchain (_again_, from scratch, since it was corrupted!) and moved it to the instance via `scp`.
+As of around June 2, we have had a full-fledged Chia node running on AWS!
+* Server-side Chia node can successfully submit transactions to the mainnet Chia blockchain by running `python 2022-Chia1/chia-contracts/piggybank/shell_command.py <hash_value>` (Ende, Finn, and I wrote this).
+Here `<hash_value>` is `hash(wallet_address + ipfs_url)`, but for testing purposes, it can be any string.
+* See `requests_test/` for GET and POST request tests.
+The Flask app passes the dict in the body of the POST request to the above command.
+It can't yet send the output of the command back to the client, maybe some issue with asynchronicity, maybe I need a `waitpid()` somewhere.
+Still working on this.

 ### 5/30
 * Finn and I both finished moving our respective local blockchains to the instance
   * His is a fully-synced `v1` blockchain, mine is a 90% synced `v2`